Long-term effects of traumatic brain injuries

 Remember that if you do receive any type of head injury, promptly seek medical treatment if that injury concerns you or causes behavioral changes so that your condition can be evaluated.

-If you or a loved one have been impacted by such an injury sustained in a motor vehicle accident, a fall, or other serious incident through no fault of your own, an Allen & Allen traumatic brain injury lawyer may be able to help.
-Call today at 866-388-1307 for a free consultation with a Virginia traumatic brain injury attorney.
+If you have been impacted by a TBI through no fault of your own, an Allen & Allen traumatic brain injury lawyer can help.
+Call 866-388-1307 for a free consultation with a Virginia traumatic brain injury attorney today.